EU Timber Regulation Q&A

 - What is Chain of Custody (CoC)?

-The EU Timber Regulation is a new legislation from the European Union with the purpose to combat trade in illegally harvested timber.
-To achieve this goal, the new regulation sets out procedures which companies within EU must follow to minimise the risk of illegal timber being traded.
+The EU Timber Regulation is a legislation from the European Union with the purpose to combat trade in illegally harvested timber.
+To achieve this goal, the regulation sets out procedures which companies within EU must follow to minimise the risk of illegal timber being traded.

 More specifically, this means that any company importing wood products from outside the EU is responsible for ensuring their legal origin through a due diligence process verifying legality of the products.
 The due diligence process consist of the wood operating companies undertaking a risk management exercise in order to minimize the risk of placing illegally harvested timber on the market.